 According to the S-57 Publication Standard, a unique, worldwide identifier is required for every feature in the database.
-This unique identifier in ArcGIS Maritime is the LNAM field, which is common to every feature class.
+This unique identifier in ArcGIS for Maritime: Charting is the LNAM field, which is common to every feature class.

 The LNAM field is a 17-character concatenation of three subcomponents:

 - Feature identification number (FIDN)

 These three subcomponents will be used as the naming convention for every feature that is created.
 In this property, you are setting the agency code and the FIDS.
 The FIDN is a system-generated number created by using the operating system (OS) clock.
 This will ensure a unique LNAM.
 An LNAM must never be reused, even upon deleting a feature.

 The LNAM can also be used for multiple instances of the same object, such as soundings, which are handled differently in S-57.
 Soundings are grouped by common attributes to contain several sounding points; therefore, all sounding points in the same group have the same LNAM.